AnushaBethini/KDD_project_group7/README.md

 7. Scatter Plot for SystolicBP vs. DiastolicBP
 Interpretation: The scatter plot visualizes the relationship between systolic and diastolic blood pressure, with points colored by diagnosis group.
 This helps to identify any patterns or differences in blood pressure readings across different diagnosis categories.
 Clusters or trends can indicate how blood pressure varies with different health conditions.

-Data Preparation:
+# Data Preparation:
-To prepare the Alzheimer’s disease dataset for analysis and modeling, the following steps were taken:
+To prepare the data for modeling, we will undertake the following steps:

-1.Loading the Dataset:The dataset was loaded from a CSV file.

-2.Exploratory Data Analysis (EDA):

-•Displayed the first few rows, basic information, and basic statistics.

-•Checked for missing values and examined the distribution of key features like Age, Gender, and MMSE scores.

-3.Handling Missing Values:

-•If any missing values were found, strategies such as imputation or removal were employed based on the context.

-4.Data Cleaning:

-•Ensured that the data types of columns were appropriate.

-•Converted categorical variables to numeric codes if necessary using pd.get_dummies() or LabelEncoder.

-5.Feature Selection:

-•Selected relevant numeric features for pairplot analysis to reduce computational load.

-•Used data.select_dtypes(include=['float64', 'int64']) to filter numeric columns for the correlation matrix.

-6.Sampling:

-•For the pairplot, sampled 10% of the data to make the computation more manageable.
+Data Cleaning: Handle missing values, outliers, and inconsistencies.
+Feature Engineering: Create new features or modify existing ones to improve model performance.
+For example, averaging "estimated_diameter_min" and "estimated_diameter_max" to get a more robust measure of the diameter.
+Encoding Categorical Variables: Convert categorical features like "orbiting_body" into numerical values using techniques such as one-hot encoding.
+Normalization/Standardization: Scale numerical features to ensure that they contribute equally to the model.
+Train-Test Split: Divide the data into training and testing sets to evaluate model performance effectively.

 Further steps in data preparation and modeling will be detailed in Deliverable 2.